24-Year-Old Center – Edmonton Oilers

 Ryan Strome Contract Information:

-Signed a three-year, entry-level deal with the Isles in October of 2011.
+Signed a two-year, $5 million deal with the Islanders in September of 2016.

 To instantly reveal our fantasy analysis of every player – including Ryan Strome – simply subscribe now.

 |2017-18 Proj||24||NHL||EDM||70||Subscribe now to see our 2017-18 projections for Ryan Strome|

 Age is determined on October 1st of each season.No Yes

 Ryan Strome: Past News Updates ( ▲ View most recent update )